AlexxIT/XiaomiGateway3/README.md

 Kettles and scooters are not BLE devices.
 It is not known whether the gateway can work with them.
 Currently not supported.

-BLE devices and their attributes do not appear immediately!
-And don't save their data across HA reboots!
-Their data is updated only when the device itself sends them.
-Temperature, humidity and battery may refresh at different times.
+BLE devices and their attributes **don't appear immediately**!
+Data collected and stored at the gateway.
+After rebooting Hass - data restored from the gateway.
+Rebooting the gateway will clear the saved data!

 # Supported Bluetooth Mesh Devices